 The VCH&WF is raising funds to add an 800 square metre extension to the Vulcan Community Health Centre.
 The new wing will be the home of a 650 square metre medical clinic – enough office space, examining rooms, and equipment to accommodate up to 8 full-time physicians.
 This new space will make it easier and more efficient for physicians to work on any given day which, in turn, will increase patient access to their own family physician.

-In addition to increasing the space for the medical clinic, the expansion project will allow for Rehabilitation Services and the Adult Day Support Programs to move from the basement to the main floor of the hospital.
+In addition to increasing the space for the medical clinic (space that is designed to support 8 full-time physicians), the expansion project will allow for Rehabilitation Services and the Adult Day Support Programs to move from the basement to the main floor of the hospital.
 The Mental Health Department will have a dedicated area and the laboratory will be increased in size making it a much more functional area for staff.
 Public and Community Health Services will have significantly more room to work and the palliative care suite will be improved.

 Click on this link to learn more about the Vulcan Community Health Centre Expansion Project.